Updated on 2025-08-22 GMT+08:00

 Specifies whether to dynamically parse the names of blacklisted users.

-- 0: If the parameter is set to 0, an error is reported and the logic decoding exits when the decoding detects that the user does not exist in blacklist exclude-users.
+• false: An error is reported and the logical decoding exits when the decoding detects that a user does not exist in the blacklist specified by exclude-users.

-- 1: If the parameter is set to 1, decoding continues when it detects that the user does not exist in blacklist exclude-users.
+• true: Decoding continues when it detects that a user does not exist in the blacklist specified by exclude-users.

 Specifies whether to restrict decoding only on the standby node.
-This option is set only for stream decoding.
+This option is set only for streaming decoding.

 Value range: Boolean.
 The default value is false.

 Heartbeat timeout threshold between the kernel and the client.
-This option is set only for stream decoding.
-If no message is received from the client within the period, the logic decoding stops and disconnects from the client.
+This option is set only for streaming decoding.
+If no message is received from the client within the period, the logical decoding stops and disconnects from the client.
 The unit is ms.

 Value range: an integer ranging from 0 to 2147483647.
 The default value depends on the value of the GUC parameter logical_sender_timeout.